pau1h/myspim/README.md

 Example program can be found in the examples/ folder

 ## Acknowledgements
 This project was made for my CDA3103 class at the University of Central Florida.
-Credit to my professor, John Aedo, for providing spimcore.h and spimcore.c, and for giving me all the knowledge I learned in that class!
+Credit to my professor, John Aedo, for providing spimcore.h, spimcore.c, and for giving me all the knowledge I learned in that class!

 ## Contributing
-This is just a fun project that I worked on, but if anyone wants to contribute I accept pull requests!
+This is just a fun project that I worked on, but if anyone wants to contribute feel free to submit a pull request.